 THE LEGENDARY BASS PLAYER OF MOĞOLLAR,

-INVENTOR OF "ANADOLU POP" DEFINITION.
+BAPTIST OF "ANADOLU POP" GENRE.

 Taner Öngür, the legendary bass player of iconic Turkish-folk-psych band Moğollar, enjoys discovering hidden corners of turkish music tradition.
 In 2017, he focused on Istanbul's early 20th century and melt oldies into his genuine and sincere swing-rocknroll sound: “Elektrik Gramofon.
 The album have received great feedback by large audiences and caught attention of vinyl collectors with its limited editions of 250 copies sold out in 2 days (as well as its second edition of another 250).